 For AEV 3.5.1 or later, verify the

-configuration.
-If you are planning to setup SSL thensecureBrowserCookies
+secureBrowserCookiesconfiguration.
+If you are planning to setup SSL thensecureBrowserCookiesshould be set totrue, else it should befalse(the default).In the

 For AEV 3.5.1 or later, verify the

-configuration.
-If you are planning to setup SSL thenapplication.secureBrowserCookies
+application.secureBrowserCookiesconfiguration.
+If you are planning to setup SSL thenapplication.secureBrowserCookiesshould be set totrue, else it should befalse(the default).In the

 Copy the